-If you are looking for the IP Address of your printer, it is likely that you want to manually add the Printer to your computer using its static IP Address.
+If you are looking for the IP Address of a printer, it is likely that you want to manually add the Printer to your computer using its static IP Address.

 Find Printer IP Address in Windows 11/10

-Perhaps the easiest way to find the IP Address of a Printer is by asking the printer to print a self-test page.
-The print out of the self-test contains information about the printer, including its IP Address.
+Perhaps the easiest way to find the IP Address of a printer is by asking the printer to print a self-test page; which contains all the information about the printer, including its IP Address.

-If the Printer is unable to print a self-test page or if you want to re-confirm the IP Address, you can find below a number of other methods to find IP Address of the computer.
+If the printer is unable to print a self-test page or if you want to re-confirm the IP Address, you can use any of the following methods to find or confirm the IP Address of the printer.

 1. Find Printer IP Address by Printing Configuration Sheet

-Most wireless printers list IP Address on the configuration page, which can be printed by pressing and holding the Power button for 10 seconds.
+Most wireless printers list IP Address on the configuration page, which can be printed by using a procedure as described in the user manual of the printer; usually under “Maintenance” or “Troubleshooting” section of the user guide.

 2. Find Printer IP Address Using Command Prompt

-1. Right-click on the Start button > click on Command Prompt (Admin).
+1. Right-click on the Start button and select Command Prompt (Admin).

-2. On Command Prompt screen, type netstat -r and press the Enter key.
+2. On the Command Prompt screen, type netstat -r and press the Enter key.

-Once the command is executed, you will find the IP Address of all network connections listed on the Command Prompt screen, including the IP Address of the Wireless Printer.
+Once the command is executed, you will find the IP Address of all network connections listed on the Command Prompt screen, including the IP Address of the printer.

-Note: This method won’t work if the printer is going through network or connectivity problems.
+Note: As mentioned above, this method won’t work if the printer is going through network or connectivity issues.

 3. Find Printer IP Address Using Settings

-If you are like most users, you are likely to prefer using the Settings App to find the Printer IP Address.
+If you are like most users, you are likely to prefer using the Settings menu to find the IP Address of your printer.

 2. On the next screen, click on Printer Properties tab.